 See the painting “Hope” below.

-Karlisima’s symbolist art is inspired by her spirituality, devotion, dreams, visions and imagination.
+Karlisima’s symbolist art is inspired by her spirituality, her devotion, her dreams, visions and imagination.
 Her desire is to express the Ideal.
 Her art is filled with symbols of Mother Nature, the Mayan culture and her experiences as a child growing up in El Salvador.
-As she expresses the Ideal and the Eternal Ideas which she learned from Leonardo Da Vinci and Michelangelo, she believes that she is being true to herself, for she believes that the Ideal is the Real.
+As she expresses the Ideal and the Eternal Ideas, which she learned from Leonardo Da Vinci and Michelangelo, she believes that she is being true to herself, for she believes that the Ideal is the Real.